 Non-chemical control accounted for 57.7% of the total number of interventions described in the research by (Gross & Lamb, 2025) .
 The most common non-chemical methods are prescribed fire and mowing, followed by hand-pulling, cutting, and harrowing.
 The choice of method logically relates to the growth form of invasive plants.

 Prescribed fire is mostly used in deserts, temperate forests, and grasslands.
-These ecosystems naturally depend on fire, but past fire prevention policies have prevented biodiversity and allowed invasive species to spread (Mccaffrey,2025.)Fire serves both as a restoration tool and a management strategy to maintain fire-dependent ecosystems.
+These ecosystems naturally depend on fire, but past fire prevention policies have prevented biodiversity and allowed invasive species to spread (Mccaffrey,2025).
+Fire serves both as a restoration tool and a management strategy to maintain fire-dependent ecosystems.
 Mowing works best in chaparral, savanna, and tropical rainforests, especially for controlling invasive grasses.
 Hand-pulling suits smaller projects with manageable labor costs.
 Cutting is common in tropical areas invaded by shrubs and trees (Franke et al., 2025).

 Other non-chemical methods include grazing in temperate grasslands and, though used rarely, biological control using insects and fungi.
 Additional methods include soil preparation, mulching, covering, and mechanical interventions.
 Effectiveness of biological control depends on careful evaluation of benefits, costs, and ecological impacts.
-Wealthier countries mainly use prescribed burns, while lower-income countries rely more on mowing (Mccaffrey, 2025).
+Wealthier countries mainly use prescribed burns, while lower-income countries rely more on mowing (McCaffrey, 2025).

 The effects of these altered fire patterns remain unclear, requiring adaptive management to address unexpected outcomes.
 Fire is commonly used to control invasive plants in deserts, temperate forests, and grasslands.
 Fire serves both as a restoration tool and a strategy to maintain ecosystems that naturally depend on it(Franke et al., 2025) .